 Command-line options

 turbigen is a general turbomachinery design system.
 When called from the command line, the program performs mean-line design, creates annulus and blade geometry, then meshes and runs a computational fluid dynamics simulation.
+Optionally, the design can be iterated in response to the simulation results.
+A job or a series of jobs can be submitted to a queuing system.
 Most input data are specified in a configuration file; the command-line options below override some of that configuration data.

 usage: turbigen [FLAGS] CONFIG_YAML